Type AIII orbits in the affine flag variety of type A: Preliminaries

 \section{Preliminaries}

 In this section, we introduce the necessary notations and preliminaries for this paper, focusing on the concept of loop groups and the affine flag variety.
-These topics have various approaches and contain rich theories, but Magyar's work \cite{Magyar} provides a comprehensive exposition on them.
-For more detailed information, refer to \cite{Kumar, PS}.
+These topics have various approaches, but Magyar's work~\cite{Magyar} provides a comprehensive exposition on them.
+For more detailed information, refer to~\cite{Kumar, PS}.